Skip to main content

 One thing many older adults wonder is whether their Medicare benefits are portable.
 If you travel often within the U.S., you should know original Medicare covers hospital care and doctor visits in all 50 U.S. states as well as Washington, D.C., Puerto Rico; the U.S. Virgin Islands; Guam; American Samoa; and the Northern Mariana Islands.
 There are no network restrictions; you can see any provider that accepts Medicare.

 Will you be spending a large amount of time at a second home, with family, or at a long-term vacation rental?
 If you have an Medicare Advantage plan, be sure you understand its rules before heading out on an extended stay.
-Consider this:
+This is because:

 Does Medicare cover international travel?